List of Marvel Comics characters: E: Mitchell Ellison

-In season three of Daredevil, Ellison realizes that Karen is still concerned about the collapse of Midland Circle and has her take on another story that ironically qualms her concerns.
+In season three of Daredevil, Ellison realizes that Karen is still concerned about the collapse of Midland Circle and has her take on another story that ironically exacerbates her concerns.
 He later tries to set her up with his nephew, Jason, only for the two of them to learn about Fisk's sudden "freedom".
 Ellison reveals that his wife Lily is still somewhat traumatized by the events of the first season and that she would call him to see if he was okay despite Fisk's incarceration.
 When Karen begins connecting Fisk to the Red Lion National Bank, Ellison congratulates her, but gives the story to someone else due to her past association.

 Ellison is later present when Matt and Karen bring in Jasper Evans, a convict paid by Fisk to shank him, and have him go on record about his association with Fisk.
 However, they are attacked by Benjamin "Dex" Poindexter, who has been sent by Fisk to the Bulletin to kill Evans and discredit Matt.
 Dex stabs Ellison in the stomach with a pencil, but he survives.
 While recovering in the hospital, Karen hints that she knows that the Daredevil that attacked them was not the real one, causing Ellison to deduce that Karen knows Daredevil's identity.
 Angered over the loss of his coworkers, he forces Karen to resign when she refuses to compromise Matt's secret identity.

 Later, after Karen survives another attempt on her life from Dex, she is reunited with Ellison.
 While he is happy to see she is safe, still has not forgiven her for protecting the real Daredevil.
 She is able to convince Ellison to get in contact with several outlets so that she can hold an impromptu press conference while Matt and Foggy get FBI agent Ray Nadeem to testify against Fisk in front of a grand jury.
 The plan fails, though, as Fisk has anticipated their move and coerced all of the jurors into not indicting him.
 Before being executed by Dex on Vanessa's orders, Nadeem films a dying declaration, which is handed down from his widow to Foggy, Karen, and finally Ellison, who hurriedly publishes the video on the Bulletin website, and which ensures that Fisk is sent back to prison.
 He is last seen attending Father Lantom's funeral, having now fully made amends with Karen.